 This soap is made with homemade rice water and oatmeal flour as ingredients that are known to soothe skin with conditions.
 Shea butter makes the soap creamier, more moisturizing.
-It has no coconut oil or olive oil, containing palm oil, sunflower oil, sweet almond oil, castor oil and shea butter.
+It has no coconut oil or olive oil, containing other oils such as palm oil, sunflower oil, sweet almond oil, castor oil and shea butter.
 It also has no colorants at all.

 The essential oils blend is flowery: lavender, ylang-ylang and rose geranium.
 The scents last longer with the addition of oatmeal flour in the soap.
 They are a lovely blend that will light up your mood.
 Unless, of course, you’re not into flower scents.
-Then you can use your favorite essential oil blend – don’t forget to always use a base essential oil to help last your scent.
+Then you can use your favorite essential oil blend – don’t forget to use a base essential oil to help last your scent.

-With no colorants, and making the soap unscented – skipping the essential oils completely-, it’s a good recipe to try handmade soap for certain skin conditions.
+With no colorants, and making the soap unscented – skipping the essential oils completely -, it’s a good recipe to try handmade soap to help relieve certain skin conditions.
 Especially if other solutions have not worked up to the moment.
 For sure, it’s a mild, soothing soap, even for normal skin.
 Maybe a good one when it’s summer and your skin is sunburned 🙂

 Give it a try at this rice water soap recipe and enjoy your handmade soaps!!!